wkumari/draft-wkumari-opsawg-sdi/README.md

    cryptographic algorithm and key lengths to be used are out of the scope of this document.
 This section illustrates one method, but, as with much of this document the exact mechanism may vary by vendor.
-   Enrollment over Secure Transport ([RFC7030]) and [I-D.gutmann-scep] are methods which vendors may want to consider.
+   Enrollment over Secure Transport ([RFC7030]) or possibly [I-D.gutmann-scep] are methods which vendors may want to consider.

    During the manufacturing stage, when the device is initially powered on, it will generate a public-private key pair.
-It will send its unique device identifier and the public key to the vendor's Certificate Publication Server to be published.
-The vendor's Certificate Publication Server should only accept certificates from the manufacturing facility, and which match vendor defined policies (for example, extended key usage, and extensions) Note that some devices may be constrained, and so may send the raw public key and unique device identifier to the certificate publication server, while more capable devices may generate and send self-signed certificates.
+It will send its unique device identifier and the public key to the vendor's directory server to be published.
+The vendor's directory server should only accept certificates from the manufacturing facility, and which match vendor defined policies (for example, extended key usage, and extensions) Note that some devices may be constrained, and so may send the raw public key and unique device identifier to the certificate publication server, while more capable devices may generate and send self-signed certificates.
+This communication with the directory server should be integrity protected.

    This reference architecture needs a serialization format for the key material.
 Due to the prevalence of tooling support for it on network